discordjs/guide/guide/interactions/replying-to-slash-commands.md

 ## Deferred Responses

-As you've read in the `Responding to a Command` section, you have 3 seconds to respond to an Interaction before its token turns invalid.
+As previously mentioned, you have three seconds to respond to an Interaction before its token turns invalid.
 But what if you have a command that performs a task that takes longer than that before sending the response?

 In this case you can make use of the `interaction.defer()` method, which triggers the `<application> is thinking...` message and also acts as initial response, giving you 15 minutes time to complete your tasks before responding:
 <!--- here either display the is thinking message via vue-discord-message or place a screenshot -->